syncfusion-content/fileformat-docs/File-Formats/XlsIO/XAMARIN.md

 {% endhighlight %}
 {% endtabs %}

 N> Launcing a file in default viewer is different in iOS when compared to Windows Phone and Android.
-This requires the helper class PreviewControllerDS, which is given below.
+This requires the helper class PreviewControllerDS, as described in the code samples below.

 {% tabs %}
 {% highlight c# %}